Wells Fargo lifts Centene Corp. [CNC] price estimate. Who else is bullish?

 Centene Corp.
-[NYSE: CNC] gained 1.35% on the last trading session, reaching $79.47 price per share at the time.
-The company report on January 3, 2024 at 2:00 PM that Western Sky Community Care and Pacify Partner to Provide Scholarships for New Mexicans Pursuing Careers in Maternal Healthcare.
+[NYSE: CNC] closed the trading session at $76.60.
+The company report on January 18, 2024 at 4:37 PM that CENTENE SUBSIDIARY NH HEALTHY FAMILIES AWARDED STATEWIDE MEDICAID CONTRACT.

+Centene Corporation (NYSE: CNC), a leading healthcare enterprise committed to helping people live healthier lives, announced today that its subsidiary, NH Healthy Families, one of the largest Medicaid health plans in New Hampshire, has been selected by the New Hampshire Department of Health and Human Services (DHHS) to provide physical health, behavioral health and pharmacy services for New Hampshire’s Medicaid managed care program, known as Medicaid Care Management (MCM).
+The program supports approximately 178,000 MCM members, including pregnant women, children, non-elderly, non-disabled adults under the age of 65 and individuals who are aged, blind or disabled.
+The MCM contract was approved by Governor Chris Sununu and the Executive Council, in coordination with DHHS, and will be effective from September 1, 2024 through August 31, 2029.

 We've set up an alert service to help smart investors take full advantage of the small cap stocks primed for big returns.